shivansh1012/VideoHub/README.md

 # VideoHub
-VideoHub - watch videos, get recommendations and search any videos.
+VideoHub - watch videos, get recommendations, search videos and share videos (upload) in the community.

 ## Tech Used
 ExpressJS - Server
 ReactJS   - Frontend
 MongoDB   - Database
-Python    - Automated Code to create thumbnails and add data to database of videos in a folder
+Python    - Automated Code to create thumbnails and index pre-existing videos meta data into database

 ## Getting Started

-### File Formats
+### File Formats for Automation

-The Files names should to be store in any of this formats
+To index folder of videos LoadDataAndCreateThumbnail.py file is used.
+Install the requirements and run the python file.
+This will scan all the files in "./Files" directory.

+This will **Generate Thumbnails** and **Save file Data in MongoDB**.

+Some of the ways the files are read are
 * < FileName > - < Model/Cast > - < Channel/SeasonName >.< FileExtension >
 * < FileName > - < Channel/SeasonName >.< FileExtension >
 * < FileName > - < Model/Cast >.< FileExtension >
 * < FileName >.< FileExtension >

-To **Generate Thumbnails** and **Store file Data in MongoDB** run the LoadDataAndCreateThumbnails.py file.
-This will scan all the files in "./Files" directory.

-### Installing Required Dependencies
+### Installing Required Dependencies for Application

 * After cloning the repository run command
   ```bash